Skip to the content.

 post_cmd_run string ”” Command to run after deployment

-post_cmd_timeout int 60 Command timeout in seconds
+post_cmd_timeout int 60 Post-command timeout in seconds

 revoke_on_update bool false Revoke old certificate on update